Insider Selling: Interactive Brokers Group, Inc. (NASDAQ:IBKR) Chairman Sells 20,000 Shares of Stock

-Interactive Brokers Group, Inc. (NASDAQ:IBKR) Chairman Thomas Peterffy sold 20,000 shares of the business’s stock in a transaction dated Monday, March 29th.
-The shares were sold at an average price of $72.16, for a total transaction of $1,443,200.00.
-Following the completion of the transaction, the chairman now owns 8,329,911 shares in the company, valued at $601,086,377.76.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
+Interactive Brokers Group, Inc. (NASDAQ:IBKR) Chairman Thomas Peterffy sold 20,000 shares of the business’s stock in a transaction that occurred on Monday, April 5th.
+The stock was sold at an average price of $75.46, for a total value of $1,509,200.00.
+Following the transaction, the chairman now owns 8,256,211 shares in the company, valued at $623,013,682.06.
+The sale was disclosed in a legal filing with the SEC, which is available through this hyperlink.

 Thomas Peterffy also recently made the following trade(s):